spatialillusions/geographiclib-mgrs/README.md

 This is a JavaScript port of the MGRS functionality in GeographicLib.
 It is designed to be a drop in replacement for proj4js mgrs.

-The main difference between this library and proj4js mgrs is the support for translating to and from UPS MGRS.
+Differences between geographiclib-mgrs and proj4js mgrs:

+- GeographicLib-MGRS supports
+  - UTM zones
+  - UPS zones
+- Proj4js MGRS supports
+  - UTM zones

 ## Installation